mvolkmann/mvolkmann.github.com/programming/sed-article.md

 sed 's/red/blue/; s/1/one/' input.txt
 ```

+Each substitute command uses three delimiters,
+one at the beginning, one at the end,
+and one separating the two expressions.

-Note how multiple `sed` commands (substitute in this case) are separated by semicolons.
+Note how multiple `sed` commands (`s` in this case) are separated by semicolons.
 Semicolons can optionally be followed by a space for readability.

 Another way to write this is to use the `-e` option multiple times.